Talks and Performances

 Tune in to Facebook Live this season for another round of livestreamed events presented in conjunction with current exhibitions.
 Videos of each Virtual Visit will be published below following the initial livestream date.
 View the event pages for more details on upcoming virtual activities.

-Artist Talk and Live Q&A: with Natalie Frank
+Artist Talk and Live Q&A with Kenneth Tam: Silent Spikes

 Artist Talk and Live Q&A with Amy Cutler: A Narrative Thread